Service-oriented Approaches Present New Opportunities

 But simply wrapping existing relational data sources doesn’t scale.
 And applying ESB and other transaction-centric integration approaches is an awkward way to meet more complex data-centric services needs where data modeling and query optimization are critical capabilities.

 Add Data Services to Complement Your Business Views

 With data virtualization, you can rapidly develop and deploy data services that access, federate, abstract, and deliver data.

-The Composite Data Virtualization Platform provides a complete set of development and runtime tools to build and deploy sharable data services that meet a variety of information needs.
+The Cisco Data Virtualization Platform provides a complete set of development and runtime tools to build and deploy sharable data services that meet a variety of information needs.

-Delivered via SOAP, JMS and REST, Composite data services can be used on multiple projects, so you can achieve your agility and reuse objectives.
-Composite even lets you repurpose “non-SOA” code such as relational views into sharable data service in just a few clicks.
+Delivered via SOAP, JMS and REST, CIS data services can be used on multiple projects, so you can achieve your agility and reuse objectives.
+CIS even lets you repurpose “non-SOA” code such as relational views into sharable data service in just a few clicks.

-And because the Composite Data Virtualization Platform works in conjunction with other SOA tools such as Enterprise Services Buses (ESBs), Registries, and Application Servers, you can leverage your existing technology investments.
+And because the Cisco Data Virtualization Platform works in conjunction with other SOA tools such as Enterprise Services Buses (ESBs), Registries, and Application Servers, you can leverage your existing technology investments.